 Toggle: English / Spanish

-Phenothiazine is a medication used to treat serious mental and emotional disorders.
-This article discusses an overdose of phenothiazine.
+Phenothiazines are medications used to treat serious mental and emotional disorders, and reduce nausea.
+This article discusses an overdose of phenothiazines.
 Overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of a certain substance.

 This article is for information only, NOT for use in treating or managing an actual overdose.
 If you have overdosed or been exposed to poison, you should call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.

 The poisonous ingredient is phenothiazine, which may be found in a variety of medications.

 - Chlorprothixene (Taractan)

 - Molindone (Moban)

 - Prochlorperazine (Compazine)